epam/badgerdoc/CONTRIBUTING.md

 ## Commit messages
-Commit messages have to follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/#specification) and be written in the _imperative mood_.
+Commit messages should follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/#specification) and be written in the _imperative mood_.
 * The commit message should be structured as follows:
   ```
   <type>[optional scope]: <brief description>